GitPunk23/update100/README.md

 python3 [path/to/file]
 ```

 TL;DR: Whatever you are sending to tweet must come directly after the line titling the day.
-The number of characters read in can be changed by a variable, the default is 200.
+The number of characters read in can be changed but the default is 200.
 Example:

 ```
 # Day 15